-GPUs: Ultra-low latency network for parallel computing

-Today's AI computing architecture includes a hybrid mix of Central Processing Units (CPUs) and Graphics Processing Units (GPUs).
-GPUs, originally invented to help render video games at exceptional speeds, have found a new home in the data center.
-The GPU is a processor with thousands of cores capable of performing millions of mathematical operations in parallel.
-All Al learning algorithms perform complex statistical computations and deal with a huge number of matrix multiplication operations per second - perfectly suited for a GPU.
-However, to scale the AI computing architecture to meet the needs of today's AI applications in a data center, the GPUs must be distributed and networked.
-This places stringent requirements on communication volume and performance.

-Facebook recently tested the distributed machine learning platform Caffe2, in which the latest multi-GPU servers are used for parallel acceleration.
+- destination at the same time.
+All computing models inherently have a phase when data is aggregated after a processing iteration from which incast congestion (many-to-one) easily occurs. - GPUs: Ultra-low latency network for parallel computing - 4 Today's AI computing architecture includes a hybrid mix of Central Processing Units (CPUs) and Graphics Processing Units (GPUs).
+GPUs, originally invented to help render video games at 5 6 exceptional speeds, have found a new home in the data center.
+The GPU is a processor with 7 thousands of cores capable of performing millions of mathematical operations in parallel.
+All Al 8 learning algorithms perform complex statistical computations and deal with a huge number of 9 matrix multiplication operations - perfectly suited for a GPU.
+However, to scale the AI computing architecture to meet the needs of today's Al applications in a data center, the GPUs must be 10 distributed and networked.
+This places stringent requirements on communication volume and 11 performance.
+12 - Facebook recently tested the distributed machine learning platform Caffe2, in which the latest multi-GPU servers are used for parallel acceleration.
 In the test, computing tasks on eight servers resulted in underutilized resources on the 100 Gbit/s InfiniBand network.
-The presence of the network and network contention reduced the performance of the solution to less than linear scale [12].
+The presence of the network and network contention reduced the performance of the solution to less than linear scale [10].
 Consequently, network performance greatly restricts horizontal extension of the AI system.